Preparation

 • Are there ethical principles in your own world view that set limits to accepting the values and practices of other cultures?

-• Don't be instructive: The people you will be working with have different ways of life, experiences and mostly traumatic stories of flight.
+• Do not communicate in instructive manner: The people you are or will be working with have different ways of life, experiences and often have had a traumatic flight.
 You may not be able to understand some of their choices or thoughts, because you may not understand their experiences, habits or preferences.
 Be careful not to put your opinions and decisions above theirs and never try to teach them.

-• White-Saviour-Complex describes the wrongful idea or belief that it takes the intervention of white people of the Global North to ‘save’ other (non-white) people from oppression or simply from their living situation that is perceived as insufficient.
+• White Saviourism describes the wrongful idea or belief that it takes the intervention of white people of the Global North to ‘save’ other (non-white) people from oppression or from their living situation that is perceived as insufficient.

-• The White-Saviour-Complex thus describes the phenomenon that people believe (consciously or subconsciously) that their origin, upbringing and education in a country of the Global North gives them the right, knowledge and legitimacy to 'enlighten’ and educate other people.
-In this, Eurocentrism plays a big role, as shaping or educating what and how usually follows Western / European standards which are believed to be the achievable norm.
+• White Saviourism thus describes the phenomenon that people believe (consciously or subconsciously) that their origin, upbringing and education in a country of the Global North gives them the right, knowledge and legitimacy to ‘enlighten’ and educate other people.
+In this, Eurocentrism plays a big role, as such shaping or educating usually goes according to European standards, which are believed to be the achievable norm.

-• Read more about this in our blog post on the White-Saviour-Complex
+• Read more about White Saviourism in our Blog entries (DE).

 The phenomenon becomes particularly clear when looking at the numerous motivated but untrained high school graduates from Europe who travel into the world or the Global South in their ‘gap year’ in order to ‘do something good’ or to ‘help’ in so-called aid projects without any qualification, but in search of an adventure.